 Stop two of our Italy adventure brought us to Napoli, creators of my favourite food…Pizza.
 We only spent two days here so we tried to fit in as many places that we could.
 Napoli as a city is pretty crazy, the drivers on the road are ruthless, trying to cross the street felt like a life threatening decision, the place is pretty dirty and the people aren’t the most welcoming BUT it sets it apart from other places in Italy and overall it has its own unique vibe with the best food hands down.

-Rooftop heaven..the view whilst walking down from our hostel to the main part of the city, we would get the funicular every day down the cliff.
+Rooftop heaven..the view whilst walking down from our hostel to the main part of the city.

 A bakery/delicatessen down one of the cobbled streets selling big round donut looking crispy bread.